 You don’t have to sign up for a contract with AT&T Fiber, and you get unlimited data with your package.
 Renting a router to come with your Wi-Fi package costs an extra $10 per month, but you can save money by buying your own router.
 (We recommend a long-range router if you live in a big house or a gigabit router to get the most out of a 940 Mbps fiber plan.)

 Before you sign up for a plan, we recommend taking a quick look at our best internet deals guide to see if you can find a sweet deal on an AT&T fiber package.

-AT&T’s slowest plan tops out at 100 Mbps speeds, which will be more than enough for most people.
-It gives you a solid speed to play online games, participate in Zoom meetings, post to social media, and stream video in HD on several devices.
+AT&T’s cheapest fiber plan tops out at 300 Mbps speeds, which is way faster than what you get on DSL plans that cost the same price.
+It’s also a lot faster than most entry-level cable plans, since AT&T fiber can deliver 300 Mbps upload speeds in addition to download speeds.
+Having an internet speed of 300 Mbps gives you a solid speed to play online games, participate in Zoom meetings, post to social media, and stream video in HD on several devices.